Spartan Records: Destination: Beautiful

 The most successful release by Spartan Records has been their pressing of Mae's Destination: Beautiful.
 Their first pressing in 2012 involved a mix of 500 vinyl LPs including 200 white, 200 navy blue/white swirl, and 100 180 gsm black discs.
 After completely selling out the first pressing in 2012 they announced another pressing of 500 in 2013 on teal (100), white teal splatter (200) and Teal/white Swirl (200) these also sold out.
 Due to the popularity of this pressing they released another pressing of 500 copies on glow in the dark vinyl through Hot Topic and that pressing sold out quickly as well.
-In 2014 a fourth pressing of Destination: Beautiful was released as a part of Record Sale Day 2014 on Transparent Blue and gold vinyl.
-It was limited to 500 copies and has sold out as well.
+In 2014, a fourth pressing of Destination: Beautiful was released as a part of Record Sale Day 2014 on Transparent Blue and gold vinyl.
+It was limited to 500 copies and has also sold out.

 As a result of continued popularity of each successive pressing Spartan Records announced mae week.
-The week of May 19, 2014 spartan records announced that a fifth pressing of 500 vinyl copies would be sold 100 per day on 5 different variants.
-In addition to the daily release 25 sets of all five variants sold out on the first day.
-Over the course of the week 100 Gold/White Swirl with Silver Splatter on the first day, 100 gold sold out on the second day, 100 blue white and clear LPs sold out on the third day, 100 copies on Milky Clear with White Splatter sold out on the fourth day and 100 White / Aqua Blue / Double mint Tri-Color discs sold out the fifth day.
-In total all 500 in the fifth pressing sold out during the course of mae week.
-In addition re release of a style of mae shirt was sold as an extra to the vinyl.
+The week of May 19, 2014 spartan records announced that a fifth pressing of 500 vinyl copies would be sold 100 per day on five different variants.
+In addition to the daily release, 25 sets of all five variants sold out on the first day.
+Over the course of the week 100 Gold/White Swirl with Silver Splatter on the first day, 100 gold sold out on the second day, 100 blue white and clear LPs sold out on the third day, 100 copies on Milky Clear with White Splatter sold out on the fourth day and 100 White/Aqua Blue/Double Mint Tri-Color discs sold out the fifth day.
+In total, all 500 in the fifth pressing sold out during the course of mae week.
+In addition, the re-release of a style of mae shirt was sold as an extra to the vinyl.
 A sixth pressing of the vinyl is currently for sale on the Spartan Records website.

 Additional mae records have been sold through Spartan Records such as The Everglow, the (m)(a)(e) anthology and most recently Our Love is a Painted Picture.